From box to booth: 4 trade show shipping tips.

 To assure your shipment has the greatest chance for success, partner with an online freight service provider, as they’ll help to select the right carrier for your exact shipping needs.
 Online freight service providers are great at finding the right carriers for trade shows that specialize in dedicated exhibition services, 24-hour shipment tracking capabilities, and drivers who have experience delivering to trade show sites.

-Freightquote strives to determine what the best steps and procedures are needed before, during, and after the shipping process to provide you with a better sense of whether the carrier is right for you.
+Freightquote by C.H.
+Robinson strives to determine what the best steps and procedures are needed before, during, and after the shipping process to provide you with a better sense of whether the carrier is right for you.
 When shipping to a trade show, Freightquote typically notifies the carrier through the BOL that the shipment is going directly to the exhibitor.
 It’s a common practice that we use to save our clients time and money.

 When shipping to a trade show, stay ahead of the curve and make sure you give yourself enough time to plan out logistics.
 By doing so, you’ll increase the likelihood that your shipment arrives on time, in good condition, and within your budget.
 Don’t just point and pick a plan.
 Take the time to study which plan is right for you.